IBM-Cloud/serverless-image-processor/README.md

-# Process images saved into a Cloud Object Storage bucket with Cloud Functions
+# Use Cloud Functions to automatically analyze images in Cloud Object Storage

 [Cloud Functions](https://cloud.ibm.com/functions) can be extended by [integrating with Cloud Object Storage (COS)](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-pkg_obstorage).
 The COS trigger type lets you run custom code logic when a new object is stored, updated, or deleted from a designated bucket in COS.